-Over 107 countries are represented at Cincinnati.
+Over 107 countries are represented at UC.
 The most popular countries sending students to the school are India, China, and South Korea.

 Online Learning at University of Cincinnati - Main Campus

-The following chart shows how the online learning population at Cincinnati has changed over the last few years.
+The following chart shows how the online learning population at UC has changed over the last few years.

 This school is the 3rd most popular in Ohio for online learning according to the online graduations recorded by the Department of Education for the academic year 2017-2018.

-The following table shows the 1-year growth rate of Cincinnati majors that offer at least one online course.
+The following table shows the 1-year growth rate of UC majors that offer at least one online course.
 This table only includes majors with positive growth.

-The table below shows how the average growth rate over 4 years at Cincinnati ranks compared to all other partially online schools that offer a specific major.
-Note that the majors may or may not be offered online at Cincinnati.
+The table below shows how the average growth rate over 4 years at UC ranks compared to all other partially online schools that offer a specific major.
+Note that the majors may or may not be offered online at UC.